Frank Dolan

 Francis Owen Dolan (2 April 1915 – 12 July 1988) was an Australian motorcycle speedway rider.
 He was champion of Australia in 1946 and earned eight international caps for the Australia national speedway team.

 Biography

 Dolan, born in Sydney, was noticed by the England captain Jack Parker riding in Australia in early 1938.
 He persuaded Dolan and fellow Australian Ray Duggan to travel with him to the United Kingdom.
 He began his British leagues career riding for Harringay Tigers during the 1938 Speedway National League season but was then loaned out to Southampton Saints and Lea Bridge Cubs.

-In 1939, he rode for Harringay but then lost six years of his career due to World War II.
+In 1939, Dolan rode for Harringay but then lost six years of his career due to World War II.
 However, in 1946, he returned and gained significant success when he the Australian Solo Championship.

-On his return to British speedway in 1947, he was once again a Harringay rider and averaged a respectable 8.05 for the season.
+On his return to British speedway in 1947, Dolan was once again a Harringay rider and averaged a respectable 8.05 for the season.
 His final season in 1948, saw him win the Anniversary Cup with Harringay.